Bring Me to Life: Composition and recording

-Recording work for Fallen began at Ocean Studios in Burbank, California, where most of "Bring Me to Life" was recorded, prior to full album production.
-The song was mixed by Jay Baumgardner in his studio, NRG Recording Studios in North Hollywood, on an SSL 9000 J. A 22-piece string section was recorded in Seattle by Mark Curry.
-"Bring Me to Life" was mixed at the Newman Scoring Stage and Bolero Studios, both in Los Angeles.
-David Campbell provided the song's strings, an "expense" Lee fought for.
+With pressure from the label to refine its production, Evanescence ultimately made around 10 demos of the song, which included changing the synths for the opening piano part, and the addition of real strings by David Campbell, an "expense" Lee "fought hard for over a less expensive synthetic alternative".
+Most of the song was recorded for the Daredevil soundtrack at Ocean Studios in Burbank, California.
+It was mixed by Jay Baumgardner in his studio, NRG Recording Studios in North Hollywood, on an SSL 9000 J. A 22-piece string section was recorded by Mark Curry in Seattle, and mixed at the Newman Scoring Stage and Bolero Studios in Los Angeles.

-"Bring Me to Life" is stylistically a nu metal-rap rock song, which Lee disliked as the label forced them to add the male rapping vocal to make it marketable, or the song and the album would not be released.
+"Bring Me to Life" is stylistically a nu metal and rap rock song.
+In order to market it, the label forced them to add the male rapping vocal, which Lee did not want, or the song and album would not be released.
+The male vocal was a compromise after the label originally demanded they include a rap on eight of the songs on the album.
 During an interview, Lee stated: "It was presented to me as, 'You're a girl singing in a rock band, there's nothing else like that out there, nobody's going to listen to you.
 You need a guy to come in and sing back-up for it to be successful.'"
 Lee wrote Paul McCoy's part.
 On the chorus, Lee sings the lines "'Call my name and save me from the dark' over "surging guitars", and McCoy raps the lines "Wake me up/ I can't wake up/ Save me!".
-According to the sheet music published by Alfred Music Publishing on the website Musicnotes.com, the song is set in common time and performed in a moderate tempo of 95 beats per minute.
-It is written in the key of E minor and Lee's vocal range for the song runs from the low note of A3 to the high note of D5.
+The song is set in common time and performed in a moderate tempo of 95 beats per minute.
+It is written in the key of E minor, and Lee's vocal range for the song runs from the low note of A3 to the high note of D5.